 One thing you shouldn’t do is worry about sharing fears and concerns with other hosts.
 No one is going to steal your customers based on the questions you ask online.
 Everyone is in the same boat, and therefore struggling with the same challenges.

+Unless you’re in the same city, town, or area as another host, no one competes against one another.
 Even if you are in the same area as other hosts, most properties have enough of a unique selling point that it’s unlikely that you are in direct competition with others.
 Guests pick your properties for different reasons.
 You can ask questions and ask for support and advice without worrying about losing customers.

 At Uplisting we regularly see a cluster of accounts joining from one city or area.
 We realised this happens when one host who loves our software shares their experience and recommends Uplisting with other hosts in their network, in the same location.